BigGeorgeTx/icloud/README.md

 3) Install exec binding at openhab
 4) Install JSON Path transformation addon at openhab (under Other Add-ons in the UI)
 5) Copy icloud.py to your folder openhab/scripts
-6) Update username at icloud.py
+6) Update username and Item name in icloud.py
 7) Create Things from exebinding as command and setup command - python /etc/openhab/scripts/icloud.py -l "your phone key"
 8) You can create rule for run of this things or setup timer
 9) Create Item for gps location